alexouzounis/kubernetes-challenge/README.md

 * Create a `Makefile` for defining the build, deploy and test workflows
 * Get the application to return your name instead of "Hello unknown"

+# Solution

+## Environment Setup

+This solution assumes that Minikube has already been started and configured `kubectl` to use it as the current context.
+This can be done by running `minikube start`.
+It also requires that the Tiller agent is running and in a ready state on your Minikube cluster which can be done by running `helm init`

+## Build

+To build the application you can run a `make build` in the project root which will carry out the following steps:

+* Enable the ingress addon on the running Minikube instance
+* Build the application container and make it available to Minikube's docker daemon (locally)

+However `make deploy` (explained below) will carry out those steps as well as deploy the application over Minikube.

+## Build/Deployment

+To deploy the application simply run `make deploy` in the project root, which will run all the steps defined in the "Build" step above in addition to a `helm install` that will launch the Kubernetes defined Deployment, Service, ConfigMap and Ingress required to make the application reachable on your host.

+The helm notes displayed at the end of the output will guide you on how to access the service endpoint, which will be reachable at the running Minikube VM's IP on port 80 (this can also be found by running `minikube ip` at the terminal).

+## Teardown

+To tear the application down run `make teardown` delete the helm release both on your Minikube instance as well as locally via a `helm delete --purge`.

+## Test

+To run tests via npm, you'll just need to run `make test`.